AMBASSADOR HOTLINE:

 Assessments are based upon property value through the Washoe County Assessors office.
 Visit the FAQ “how much will I pay toward the BID” to learn more.

-In addition to the ambassadors, maintenance and police meant to enhance safety, cleanliness and vibrancy of the district, the business improvement district also provides economic development and marketing services for property and business owners.
+In addition to the ambassadors, overnight patrols and security guards to enhance safety, maintenance, cleanliness and vibrancy of the district, the business improvement district also provides economic development and marketing services for property and business owners.

 The goal of the marketing manager is to increase business activity for existing operators through joint campaigns, social media and community building.
 The economic development team will also attract new investment to downtown to enhance property values, sales and occupancy.